gunasekhar02/Personal-Cloud-Storage-using-Raspberry-pi/NextCloud/SSL.md

 find>

-SSLCertificateFile /etc/ssl/certs/ssl-cert-snakeoil.pem
+"SSLCertificateFile /etc/ssl/certs/ssl-cert-snakeoil.pem
-SSLCertificateKeyFile /etc/ssl/private/ssl-cert-snakeoil.key
+SSLCertificateKeyFile /etc/ssl/private/ssl-cert-snakeoil.key"

 replace with>

-SSLCertificateFile /etc/apache2/ssl/apache.crt
+"SSLCertificateFile /etc/apache2/ssl/apache.crt
-SSLCertificateKeyFile /etc/apache2/ssl/apache.key
+SSLCertificateKeyFile /etc/apache2/ssl/apache.key"

 ### 6. Now we can save and quit out of the file by pressing CTRL + X then pressing Y and then Enter.